clarenceb/vscode-copilot-demo/README.md

 * Click "Show Browser" to display browser during test runs from VSCode
 * Run the "`demo-todo-app.spec.ts`" test file from Test Explorer

-**TASK TESTER-1: Add a new test case to verify that the current TODO counter is updated when a new TODO item is added**
+**TASK-TESTER-1: Add a new test case to verify that the current TODO counter is updated when a new TODO item is added**

 Create a new test and refactor the code to be more readable.